reyanshrajmishra/CV/Reyansh/Reyansh_CV.md

 ## PROFESSIONAL SUMMARY

 Experienced Full-Stack Developer and Technical Co-Founder with expertise in building secure, scalable web and mobile applications.
-Specialized in React, Next.js, Firebase, and cross-platform development with a strong focus on security implementation and user authentication systems.
+Specialized in React, Next.js, Firebase, and cross-platform development with a strong focus on security and authentication systems.
 Successfully developed and deployed 10+ production applications serving a global user base with 100% uptime.
 Proven track record in implementing end-to-end encryption and managing full product lifecycles from concept to deployment.

 Core competencies include full-stack development, security architecture, real-time systems, cross-platform mobile development, and agile project management.